 Hildegard of Bingen was a creative force.
-Her prolific contributions transcended her already deep theological thinking to include art, music, natural science, and medicine.
-Her work in the natural world and visionary theology earned her sainthood and led to progress in theology and medicine.
+Her prolific contributions transcended her theological dedication to include art, music, natural science, and medicine.
+Her work in the natural world and visionary theology contributed to advancement in both theology and medicine, eventually earning her sainthood in 2012.

 Hildegard of Bingen music for the Medieval Period

 Throughout the latter years of her monastic life, Hildegard produced volumes of music alongside her other work.
-She composed over 70 unique works of music, including one of her better-known works, Ordo Virtutum (Play of the Virtues) a musical play on morality.
+She composed 77 unique works of music, including one of her better-known works, Ordo Virtutum (Play of the Virtues), a musical play on morality.

-Her creations filled in the chambers of the Abbey some 650 years before Beethoven.
-In a time when composition itself was in its infancy and when women were not expected to possess such talent, she was composing a rate that was likely unmatched until well into the Renaissance, three hundred years later.
+Her creations filled the chambers of the Abbey some 650 years before Beethoven.
+In a time when composition itself was held to a remarkably high standard and when women, especially in monasteries, were not only expected to possess such talent but also to use it, she surprised her contemporaries with a rate of composition that was likely unmatched until well into the Renaissance – three hundred years later.

-While much less familiar than the German composers that would follow, her contributions to music would live on to this day.
+In spite of her prodigious contribution to medieval music, she is perhaps less familiar that the German composers that would follow, though her contributions live on to this day.

 Hildegard of Bingen music and Medieval contemporaries

-Her reputation reached as far as Paris, the center of European music at that time.
-Her work influenced Master Leoninus of Nôtre-Dame who had established the first school of polyphony, a combination of melody in a single verse.
+We know from Hildegard’s own correspondence, her reputation as a composer reached as far as Paris, the center of European music at that time.
+Her work may have even influenced Master Leoninus of Nôtre-Dame, who had established the first school of polyphony, the combination of melody in a single verse.

 Although Hildegard never formally adopted the emerging sounds of medieval polyphony, her work is often closely associated.
-The tools Hildegard deployed for her music were Gregorian chants and the natural sounds of people passing playfully in their environment.
-The importance of Hildegard of Bingen music comes from its inspiration.
+The tools Hildegard employed for her music were derived from the qualities of Gregorian chants and inspired by the natural sounds of people passing playfully in their environment.
+Part of what makes Hildegard of Bingen music special is the nature of this inspiration.

 Origins of Hildegard of Bingen Music